We hope you love the products we recommend and just so you know that as an Amazon Associate CoyoteHunting.org may earn from qualifying purchases.

 Why Hunt Coyotes?

-As I’m sure you already have guessed, in most places, coyotes are considered a nuisance predator.
+As I’m sure you already have guessed, in most places, coyotes are considered nuisance predators.
 There are some specific reasons why many people hunt.

-Here is a list of some of the main ones environmental reasons to hunt coyotes:
+Here is a list of some of the main environmental reasons to hunt coyotes: